keras-team/keras/README.md

 ```

 You should also install your backend of choice: `tensorflow`, `jax`, or `torch`.
-Note that `tensorflow` is required for using certain Keras Core features: certain preprocessing layers as
+Note that `tensorflow` is required for using certain Keras 3 features: certain preprocessing layers as
 well as `tf.data` pipelines.

 ## Configuring your backend